bparticle/belablog/README.md

 - **Video Support**: Native video embedding
 - **SEO Optimized**: Built-in SEO features and meta tags
 - **Netlify Ready**: One-click deployment to Netlify

+## 🎨 Design

+The blog features a modern three-column layout inspired by the original Hugo design:

+- **Left Sidebar**: Profile picture, blog title, navigation menu, language selector, dark mode toggle
+- **Main Content**: Blog posts with featured images and metadata
+- **Right Sidebar**: Search bar, archives, categories, and tags

+### Dark Mode

+The site comes with a beautiful dark theme by default, with a theme toggle in the left sidebar.
+The design uses CSS variables for easy customization.

 ## 🚀 Quick Start